my-carla/sumo/docs/web/docs/Basics/Using_the_Command_Line_Applications.md

 ---
-title: Basics/Using the Command Line Applications
+title: Using the Command Line Applications
-permalink: /Basics/Using_the_Command_Line_Applications/
 ---

 Most of the applications from the SUMO package are command line tools.
-Currently, only [sumo-gui](../sumo-gui.md) and [netedit](../netedit.md) are not.
+Currently, only [sumo-gui](../sumo-gui.md) and [netedit](../Netedit/index.md) are not.
 If you do not know what a "command line" is, we refer you to the page about [basic computer skills](../Basics/Basic_Computer_Skills.md#running_programs_from_the_command_line).

 The following presents some peculiarities of the SUMO-suite